ducdetronquito/h11/README.md

 In the end, every concepts of *h11* are taken straight from the original implementation in python: [python-hyper/h11](https://github.com/python-hyper/h11).
 Furthermore, a really well written documentation is available [here](https://h11.readthedocs.io).

+## Requirements

+To work with *h11* you will need the latest stable version of Zig, which is currently Zig 0.6.0.

 ## License